wkasteleijn/luckystackworker/backend/README.md

 brew install gradle
 ```

-Next, since the app depends on a particular library version parallelcolt 0.11.4 that isn't available on any public repo
+Next, since the app depends on a few libraries that aren't available on any public repo
+you need perform the following steps:

-you need to download and compile the sources from github the first time.
+1. Download and compile the sources from github the first time.
 Download the source from:

 [https://github.com/rwl/ParallelColt/releases/tag/parallelcolt-0.11.4](https://github.com/rwl/ParallelColt/releases/tag/parallelcolt-0.11.4)